cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.python.md

 The wirefilter expression used for device posture check matching.

+The API automatically formats and sanitizes this expression.
+This returns a normalized version that may differ from your input and cause Terraform state drift.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/zero_trust_gateway_policy#device_posture ZeroTrustGatewayPolicy#device_posture}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/zero_trust_gateway_policy#device_posture ZeroTrustGatewayPolicy#device_posture}

 ---